Icinga/icinga2/doc/7-icinga-template-library.md

 snmp_process_name       | **Optional.** Name of the process (regexp).
 No trailing slash!.
 Defaults to ".*". snmp_perf               | **Optional.** Enable perfdata values.
 Defaults to true. snmp_timeout            | **Optional.** The command timeout in seconds.
-Defaults to 5 seconds.
+Defaults to 5 seconds. snmp_process_use_params | **Optional.** Add process parameters to process name for regexp matching.
+Example: "named.*-t /var/named/chroot" will only select named process with this parameter.
+Defaults to false.